fair-dinkum-systems/fds-website/src/content/blog/the-stanford-fast-charging-dataset-challenges-in-battery-life-prediction.md

 The graph above contains the scores, reported or replicated by us, of the best performing models we are aware of on the two test sets of this dataset, known as MATR1 and MATR2.
 As we can see, none of them outperform the linear regression model on both test sets.

-This article is our best attempt to explain why good old linear regression is still the best performing algorithm on this dataset.
-We will start by enumerating some of the difficulties we encountered while training our own models, and then highlighting some of the issues with recent publications involving MATR.
+This article is our best attempt to explain why linear regression is still the best performing algorithm on this dataset.
+We will start by covering some of the difficulties we encountered while training our own models, and then highlighting some of the issues with recent publications involving MATR.

 ### Why is MATR so Difficult for Deep Learning Models?